Strobist is the world's most popular resource for photographers who want how to learn to use their flashes like a pro. (Learn more here.)

 The portraits above aren't photographs.
 They are museum-quality oil paintings, hand-produced from photos.

 A sister site to Strobist.com, the Photographer's Oil Collective connects photographers with master painters in Xiamen, China.
-Now any photographer can now produce a world-class oil painting, be it for their living room wall or for their clients.
+With POC, any photographer can produce a world-class oil painting, be it for their living room wall or for their clients.

-Do you travel with both your family and your camera?
-Filmed on location around the world, The Traveling Photographer will teach you how to optimize the balance between getting the most from your vacation and coming back with fantastic photos.
+Do you travel with both family and camera?
+Filmed on location around the world, The Traveling Photographer is designed to help you strike the balance between having a great family vacation and coming back with fantastic photos.

 Save Some Cash: DIY/Homebrew